Scottish hip-hop: History

 In the 1980s, elements of hip hop culture had spread to Scotland.
 Scottish actor and stand-up comedian Johnny Beattie claimed to be "Scotland's first rap star".
 His song "The Glasgow Rap" was released in 1983 and received some chart success at the time.

-In the late 1980s artists such as Two Tone Committee, Bill Drummond, Krack Free Media, Dope Inc and into the early 1990s with Blacka'nized, NorthernXposure, Zulu Syndicate, Eastborn, Major Threat, All Time High and UTI (Under The Influence) laid the groundwork for a Scottish Hip Hop subculture, rapping consciously about their own lives and problems in their own voices rather than emulating American rappers of the time.
-The first Scottish hip-hop on vinyl was The Frontal Attack, released by Dope Inc in 1991.
+In the late 1980s artists such as II Tone Committee, Bill Drummond, Krack Free Media, Dope Inc and into the early 1990s with Blacka'nized, NorthernXposure, Zulu Syndicate, Eastborn, Major Threat, All Time High and UTI (Under The Influence) laid the groundwork for a Scottish Hip Hop subculture, rapping consciously about their own lives and problems in their own voices rather than emulating American rappers of the time.
+The first Scottish Hip Hop on vinyl was The Frontal Attack, released by Dope Inc in 1991.
 In Glasgow, Steg G & the Freestyle Master were producing work that added a west coast twist to Scottish rap.

 In the early 2010s, a defined scene became more visible in the mainstream for various reasons.